 The projector is a key component of a golf simulator, and selecting the best one for your setup is critical.

-Short-throw projectors are the best suited for golf simulators due to their ability to create large images from a short distance.
+Short-throw projectors are best suited for golf simulators because they can create large images from a short distance.

 The projectors reviewed in this article all have their unique features, thus enabling you to set your selection criteria and assess each projector.